On the energy spectrum of Yang--Mills instantons over asymptotically locally flat spaces: Introduction

 The paper is organized as follows.
-In Sect. \ref{two} we argue why ``admissibility'' (cf. Definition \ref{feltetelek} here or \cite[Definition 2.1]{ete-sza}) is a quite weak and good condition to impose on ${\rm SU}(2)$ Yang--Mills instantons in the ALF scenario: we shall see shortly that it is a sharp but easily satisfied condition moreover can be used in {\it all} known classes of ALF spaces (both the K\"ahler and non-K\"ahler examples) to rule out ${\rm SU}(2)$ Yang--Mills instantons with continuous energy. ``Admissibility'' rests on two important technicalities: a geometrically motivated smooth compactification of an ALF space discovered by Hausel--Hunsicker--Mazzeo \cite{hau-hun-maz} and a codimension $2$ singularity removal theorem of Sibner--Sibner \cite{sib-sib} and R\aa de \cite{rad}.
+In Sect. \ref{two} we argue why ``admissibility'' (cf. Definition \ref{feltetelek} here or \cite[Definition 2.1]{ete-sza}) is a quite weak and good condition to impose on ${\rm SU}(2)$ Yang--Mills instantons in the ALF scenario: we shall see shortly that it is a sharp but easily satisfied condition moreover can be used in {\it all} known classes of ALF spaces (both the K\"ahler and non-K\"ahler examples) to rule out ${\rm SU}(2)$ Yang--Mills instantons with continuous energy. ``Admissibility'' rests on two important technicalities: the Hausel--Hunsicker--Mazzeo \cite{hau-hun-maz} compactification of an ALF space and the codimension $2$ singularity removal theorem of Sibner--Sibner \cite{sib-sib} and R\aa de \cite{rad}.

 In Sect. \ref{three} we come to our main result and demonstrate that ``admissibility'' excludes not only continuous but even fractional energy Yang--Mills instantons i.e., {\it over an ALF space the energy of a smooth ``admissible'' ${\rm SU}(2)$ Yang--Mills instanton is always integer} although its associated holonomy at infinity is not necessarily trivial (cf. Theorem \ref{fotetel} here).